 If you have a hard time making ExpressVPN work on Windows, there are several troubleshooting steps you can try.
 Find more about those just below.

 - Download the Latest Version of ExpressVPN: It's imperative to have the latest version of the VPN app installed, as ExpressVPN brings frequent updates that resolve technical issues.
-So, use the steps found above to re-install ExpressVPN using the latest version available.
+So, use the steps above to re-install ExpressVPN using the latest available version.

-- Connect to a Different VPN Location: ExpressVPN is a hugely popular VPN service, which means you might sometimes encounter overcrowded servers.
+- Connect to a Different VPN Location: ExpressVPN is a hugely popular VPN, which means you might sometimes encounter overcrowded servers.
 Our recommendation is to pick a server closer to your physical location, helping you reach faster speeds.

 - Switch to Another VPN Protocol: Aside from Lightway, which is ExpressVPN's default protocol, you can also try OpenVPN, L2TP/IPSec, and IKEv2.
 Each of those works differently, so try them one by one to see which one works best on our specific network.